Guide for Buying Health Insurance

 care provided in the hospital, as well as expenses for related services

-performed outside the hospital, such as X-rays or laboratory tests.
+performed outside the hospital, such as X-rays or laboratory tests. - Another possibility is obtaining coverage through an association.

 Many trade and professional associations offer their members health